kbardool/CarND-Advanced-Lane-Lines/Writeup-AdvancedLaneFinding.md

 A wide variety of color space statistics were investigated / tested in order to select the appropriate binary thresholding method and threshold levels.
 The statistics were visualized, allowing us to better detect significant changes in the lighting conditions.

-Below are two plots from one of these experiments that plots the Hue, Level, Saturation, and Mean RGB of each frame of video clip.
+Below are two plots from one of these experiments that plots the Hue, Level, Saturation, and Mean RGB of each frame of a given video clip.
 The horizontal axis is the frame number.
+The horizontal colored regions correspond to a RGB levels (e.g. XHigh, High,Med, etc...)

 <p align="center">